 The Odyssey EXO putters retail for $349 so are on the higher end of the range.
 The EXO line also has the White Hot Microhinge Insert and Stroke Lab Weighting found on the Strokes Lab putters.
 It also has a very forgiving MOI thanks to a lightweight aluminum exo-cage with steel weighting around the edge of the putter head.
 There are a variety of cool looking Odyssey EXO mallet head shapes.

-Evnroll has six different mallet models available in 2019.
+Evnroll has six different mallet models available.
 Evnroll has a very strong following with ardent fans.
 These putters are also on the more expensive side so definitely long term investments if juniors really like them.
 We see a fair number of Evnroll putters in junior tournaments, usually with older kids or teens.

 Weight: 350g (blade), 370g (mallet)

 The US Kids putters range from $30 for the entry level beginner putters (Ultralight Jekyll series) to $70 for their premium (AIM series) kids putters.
 The UL Jekyll are all blade putters with a face insert and are lighter than the AIM series.
 The premium AIM putters are available in both a blade and mallet style and both have a milled stainless steel face.